hathitrust/lss_solr_configs/solr_manager/README.md

 - `--configset_name`: Configset name (default: _default)
 - `--max_shards_per_node`: Maximum number of shards per node (default: 1)

-In the command below you will see how to use the different parameters to create collections with different configurations:
+In the command below,
+you will see how to use the different parameters to create collections with different configurations:

 ```
 docker exec -it solr_manager python solr_collection_manager.py --solr_url http://solr1:8983 --action create_collection \
---name new_collection --num_shards 2 --maxShardsPerNode 3 --replication_factor 2 --configset_name conf
+--name new_collection --num_shards 1 --max_shards_per_node 1 --replication_factor 1 --configset_name conf
 ```

 The collection with the name `new_collection` will be created using the already created configset `conf` and the